fbpx

 1. Ice buildup

 Icing can form on the surface of your windows inside your home, and when we say this, we are not including the snow collected near the window assembly on the outer surface.
 You can remove the snow collected outside the windows, but the ice build-up does greater damage from the inside.
+Ice builds up due to the presence of high humidity inside your home, and the moisture and condensed vapor get into the open spaces in your window assembly.
+Next time the weather takes a dip, ice can freeze, and the moisture in the little gaps expands.
+This can crack the window seal and weatherstripping.
+It further gives more room for future moisture buildup and freezing.

 2. Air leaks

+Winters can bring a different kind of nightmare for homeowners with air leakage through windows.
+And when we talk about cold air rushing in through the windows, we are essentially talking about the hurt it can do to the energy efficiency of your home.
 Air leakage unnecessarily hikes your utility bills.
 When you walk past your windows, you might feel a sudden chill.
 There might be a constant chill in a certain area of your home.
 While your heating system is busy setting the comfort, air leaks constantly drain the heat inside your house.

 3. Warping

 Warping is an adverse impact of moisture on your wood windows.
 Apart from ruining the aesthetic values of your window, it can also add up to your extra expenses on the house heating system.
 Have you seen large gaps in your window assembly due to bent and deformed parts of your window windows?
+The water-retaining nature of wood holds the moisture for a long time.
+That nice sunlight that you are waiting for after a heavy snowfall causes the moisture to trap in the wood.
+It expands and shrinks the window, resulting in wood cracking and warping.

 4. Glass cracking

 The most basic reason behind the cracked glasses is the installation of low-quality windows and single-pane windows that have lived their life.
 Extremely cold temperatures and snowfall can put a heavy amount of stress on your window glass.
 This severe weather condition can cause stress cracks to start at the edge of the window and spread across the entire window.
 Improperly installed windows are one more reason for your windows’ glass cracking.
 Whatever the cause, you might have to resort to replacing windows which indeed costs you a handsome amount.
+Continue reading; we promise to provide you with the most cost-effective and easy solution.

 5. Heat loss

 Nearly 30% of your residential cooling and heating energy utility is due to heat gain and heat loss.
 As soon as the temperature falls way below your home comfort scale, you compensate for it by cranking up the heating system.
 But does it solve the problem?
 Let’s say temporarily.
 You might be struggling with heat loss, especially if your windows are not priorly updated with modern glazing technologies.
 Heat loss in winters is similar to air leaks.
 Old and worn-out windows are another reason for substantial heat loss.
+Bad insulation of your window system can cause considerable heat loss.

 6. Water damage